Pupil Premium

 This was mainly used to provide additional adult support, resources and staff training to enhance the learning of Pupil Premium children.
 Professional development has focussed on reviewing the Foundation Subjects and mental health awareness.
 Funding ensured all Pupil Premium pupils were fully included in the opportunities offered by the school.

-Impact Summary – SATs results for 2023 indicate that:-
+Impact Summary – results for 2024 indicate that:-

 The Dyslexia Gold and Indirect Dyslexia Learning programmes, continue to be a low cost, high impact investment for school which we are continuing with this year.

-There remains a gap between the attainment of Pupil Premium pupils and their peers.
-Some pupils have specific difficulties which impact on their learning.
+There remains a gap between the attainment of most Pupil Premium pupils and their peers.
+Some pupils have specific or significant difficulties which impact on their learning.
 We have also identified a lack of independence skills which improves significantly as pupils move through the school.
 We have access to regular advice and support from the Educational Psychology Service and the Cheshire East Autism Team, through their consultation process.
-Advice from other outside agencies such as the Speech and Language Service, Paediatric Occupational and Physiotherapy Service, Child and Adolescent Mental Health Service and the School Nursing Service is used to meet the needs of our pupils.
+Advice from other outside agencies such as the Speech and Language Service, Sensory Processing Occupational Therapy Support Service and the School Nursing Service is used to meet the needs of our pupils.

 All Pupil Premium children had access to school trips and clubs, weekly swimming lessons, Forest Schools and the opportunity to learn a musical instrument.